 Gianpaolo Baiocchi, New York University

-Daniel Aldana Cohen, New York University
+Daniel Aldana Cohen, University of Pennsylvania

 Hillary Angelo, University of California, Santa Cruz